Transition to Zero-Emission Bus Study

 FAQs

 Transit currently retires 30-32 end-of-life buses annually and replaces them with purchases made through its Transit Bus Replacement Program.
-It’s proposing that program be replaced with a new one, the Transition to Zero-Emission Bus Program.
+That program is being replaced with a new one, the Transition to Zero-Emission Bus Program.
 The first project under the new program would be the Transition Fleet Project, which would involve the purchased of a mixed-test fleet of 16 zero-emission buses.

 Transit is recommending the Transition Fleet Project consist of an initial test fleet of 16 buses: